 Locally owned and operated Investment Real Estate, LLC (IRE) announces the promotion of Matt Rosendale to Brokerage Advisor.

 Matt was hired in July of 2019 as a Brokerage Associate for IRE.
-Matt has been a powerhouse on the phone, introducing many property buyers and sellers to IRE’s Brokerage team and contributing to the increase in volume of both listings and sales the Brokerage team has represented over the last 12 months.
+Matt is incredibly driven and reaches out often by phone, introducing many property buyers and sellers to the IRE Brokerage team.
+His efforts have contributed to the increase in volume of both listings and sales the Brokerage team has represented over the last 12 months.

-Matt was promoted to Brokerage Advisor for IRE in July 2020, where he now deals directly with interested buyers and sellers, guiding them through the sales process.
+Matt was promoted to Brokerage Advisor for IRE in July 2020 where he now deals directly with interested buyers and sellers, guiding them through the sales process.

 When asked about Matt’s time at IRE, Kevin Bledsoe, IRE’s VP of Brokerage said “Matt has been an excellent addition to the Investment Real Estate Brokerage team since starting with us a little over a year ago.
 As an organization we’ve developed a focused set of core values and fundamentals that everybody in our company lives by each and every day.
 Matt displays all of the attributes that we look for in a team member, which is the base line for joining our organization.
 In addition to being a person of high integrity, Matt had unprecedented success in his first year in the self storage brokerage business.
 The entire IRE Team is thrilled for Matt and his promotion, and we’re looking forward to his continued success.”